 Why are Healthy Homes Important?

-United Way of Long Island's "Healthy Homes Long Island" program works to build homes that are both good for the environment outside and promotes the well-being of those living inside the home itself, like Jeffrey and his service dog Romeo.
+United Way of Long Island's "Healthy Homes Long Island" initiative works to build homes that are both good for the environment outside and promotes the well-being of those living inside the home itself, like Jeffrey and his service dog Romeo.
 When retrofitting existing homes, or building new ones, United Way's Housing and Green Building department puts a strong emphasis on using sustainable materials that do not deteriorate or cause chronic health concerns like asthma.

 According to the U.S. Department of Housing and Urban Development's Office of Lead Hazard Control and Healthy Homes, almost 6 million U.S. homes have moderate to severe physical infastructure problems - such as water leaks and intrusion; injury hazards; pests; and heating, plumbing and electrical deficiencies.
 In addition, an estimated 30 million homes have indoor environmental hazards, including physical safety hazards, lead-based paint hazards, and pests.

 Leading a healthy lifestyle starts at home.
 United Way of Long Island can arrange for a certified Long Island professional to conduct a FREE comprehensive Healthy Homes Energy Assessment of your home, and identify any efficiency or health and safety-related issues your home may have.
 Download our flyer or learn more about the Community Energy Engagement Program.

 Every home has a story - what story is your home telling?
 Rewrite it into a zero energy ready, healthy home story.
 Read more about how your home can become efficient, healthy, and create a better homeowner experience.

 - Keep Your Home Dry Mold and moisture increase allergens and asthma triggers, and can cause deterioration of your home

 - Keep Your Home Clean Clean homes help reduce pets infestations, dust, and explosure to contaminants